CSR & Sustainability

 Grown without using harmful chemicals and pesticides.

-We are able to produce with, and encourage the use of sustainable paper such as FSC (Forest Stewardship Council) certified materials and also a range of fully recycled papers for packaging and hang tags.
+We are able to produce with, and encourage the use of sustainable paper and also a range of fully recycled papers for packaging and hang tags.

 Water Based Inks: